-Meghan and Harry’s interview indicates racism of royal family lingers
+Meghan and Harry’s explosive interview reveals how the royal family’s racism lingers

 Although the 99-year-old duke has come under fire for such comments, Winfrey confirmed Monday that it was neither he nor his wife, Queen Elizabeth II, who raised the question about baby Archie’s skin tone.

 Prince Charles, Harry’s father, has also faced criticism over remarks on race.
 Journalist Anita Sethi accused him of failing to recognize her British heritage because of the color of her skin.
 “Dear Prince Charles, do you think my brown skin makes me unBritish?” she wrote for the Guardian in 2018, explaining that the Prince of Wales told her that she didn’t “look like” she was from Manchester.
-In her article, Sethi called for “greater understanding of immigration, colonialism & the Commonwealth.”
+Later in a tweet, Sethi called for “greater understanding of immigration, colonialism & the Commonwealth.”

 Sethi, whose mother was born in Guyana, revisited her experience on social media Sunday night, writing, “Remembering that time I met a member of the Royal Family.”